Altoidnerd/capmatch/README.md

 done.

 ```
+or

-Or use main.py to be prompted for input
+(2) use main.py to be prompted for input

 ```